West Lancashire Borough Council elections

 West Lancashire Borough Council elections are generally held three years out of every four, with a third of the council elected each time.
 West Lancashire Borough Council is the local authority for the non-metropolitan district of West Lancashire in Lancashire, England.
-Since the last boundary changes in 2002, 54 councillors have been elected from 25 wards.
+Since the last boundary changes in 2023 the council has comprised 45 councillors representing 15 wards, with each ward electing three councillors.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Since 1973 political control of the council has been held by the following parties:

-Leadership

-The leaders of the council since 1992 have been: